 Swift Air was a US airline based in Miami, Florida.
 The airline flew charter flights for tour operators and sports teams across the US, as well as internationally, often to Europe.
-The airline was based at Miami International Airport and operated under the Swift Air from 1997–2019, when it was taken over and rebranded into iAero Airways, which is what it flies as today.
+The airline was based at Miami International Airport and operated under the Swift Air name from 1997–2019 when it was taken over and rebranded into iAero Airways, which is what it flies as today.

-The airline was known for its luxury charter flights, carrying a number of VIP guests over the years, including several NBA, NHL and MLB teams, as well as presidential candidate John McCain, during the 2008 US election.
+Swift Air was known for its luxury charter flights, carrying a number of VIP guests over the years, including several NBA, NHL and MLB teams, as well as presidential candidate John McCain, during the 2008 US election.

 1. A child restraint device for a child who had a seat reserved

 2. Mobility devices for individuals with a disability

 3. Outer garments or other wearable articles of clothing

 4. Food for consumption during flight contained in disposable packaging

 Maximum weight for checked-in baggage with Swift Air was 19kg and the maximum size was 62 inches (length + width + height) per checked piece of luggage.

 Swift Air flew with Economy and First Class cabins.
 The layout of the plane was often customisable for whichever client was hiring the plane.

 Swift Air's Boeing 737-400 planes were the longest-serving planes within its fleet and had First Class cabins only.
 These planes were designed with luxury First Class interiors, as well as personal work areas at each seat, electrical outlets and many other First Class perks.